 (b) the number and types of injuries to persons at or near the facility, other than minor injuries not requiring treatment or requiring treatment only in the nature of first aid.

-[Regulation 53 amended in Gazette 30 Dec 2011 p.
+[Regulation 53 amended: Gazette 30 Dec 2011 p.
 5549-50.]

 54. Interference with accident sites